ByteDance, Oracle at loggerheads over terms of TikTok agreement

 The corporate governance arrangement that the companies have disclosed for TikTok Global does not award total control to Oracle and Walmart.
 Walmart Chief Executive Doug McMillon would be one of five directors on TikTok Global’s board, the companies have said.
 Others would include ByteDance founder Zhang Yiming, and the heads of ByteDance’s two top investors, General Atlantic and Sequoia Capital.
 The fifth board director has yet to be named.

 The current plan for TikTok Global does not involve any transfer of algorithms or technologies, and Oracle will be able to inspect TikTok U.S.’s source code, ByteDance said on Monday.
 This is akin to U.S. companies such as Microsoft Corp sharing their source code with Chinese technology experts, ByteDance added.
-Oracle and Walmart have said all of TikTok’s technology will be in possession of TikTok Global.
+Oracle and Walmart have said all of TikTok’s technology will be transferred to TikTok Global.

 The Commerce Department postponed a ban on downloads and apps to the TikTok app that was due to take effect on Sunday by one week, to give the companies time to finalize the deal.